Affluence in the United States: Mechanisms to gain wealth

-Assets are known as the raw materials of wealth, and they consist primarily of stocks and other financial and non-financial property, particularly homeownership.
+Assets are known as the raw materials of wealth.
+They include stocks, bonds, private companies, and real estate including homeownership.
 While tangible assets are unequally distributed, financial assets are much more unequal.
-In 2004, the top 1% controlled 50.3% of the financial assets while the bottom 90% held only 14.4% of the total US financial assets.

 These discrepancies exist because the many wealth building tools established by the Federal Government work better for high earners.
 These include 401k plans, 403b plans, and IRAs.
 Traditional IRAs, 401k and 403b plans are tax shelters created for working individuals.
 These plans allow for tax sheltered (or pre-tax) contributions of earned income directly to tax sheltered savings accounts.
 Annual contributions are capped to ensure that high earners cannot enjoy the tax benefit disproportionately.
 The Roth IRA is another tool that can help create wealth in the working and middle classes.

 Assets in Roth IRAs grow tax free; interests, dividends, and capital gains are all exempt from income taxes.
-Contributions to Roth IRAs are limited to those with annual incomes less than the threshold established yearly by the IRS.
+Contributions to Roth IRAs are limited to those with annual incomes less than the threshold established yearly by the IRS, though this can easily and legally be circumvented by those with incomes past the threshold.
 The benefits of these plans, however, are only available to workers and families whose incomes and expenses allow them excess funds to commit for a long period, typically until the investor reaches age 59½.
 The effect of these tools are further limited by the contribution limits placed on them.

 Including human capital such as skills, the United Nations International Human Dimensions Programme estimated the total wealth of the United States in 2008 to be $118 trillion.

 Top percentiles of income

 Affluence and economic standing within society are often expressed in terms of percentile ranking.
-Economic ranking is conducted either in terms of giving lower thresholds for a designated group (e.g. the top 5%, 10%, 15%, etc.) or in terms of the percentage of households/individuals with incomes above a certain threshold (e.g. above $75,000, $100,000, $150,000, etc.).
-The table below presents 2006 income data in terms of the lower thresholds for the given percentages (e.g. the top 25.6% of households had incomes exceeding $80,000, compared to $47,000 for the top quarter of individuals).
+The economic ranking is conducted either in terms of giving lower thresholds for a designated group (e.g. the top 5%, 10%, 15%, etc.) or in terms of the percentage of households/individuals with incomes above a certain threshold (e.g. above $75,000, $100,000, $200,000, etc.).